psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

  ![log_gross_inflate](/images/log_gross_inflate.png)

- Having taken care of the non-normal distribution, I have one more problem on my hand.
-Overfitting !
+ Having taken care of the non-normal distribution, I have one more problem on my hand - Overfitting !
  Regularization seems to be a plausible solution.
 So, Lasso or Ridge it is !
  I further divided my data - Train data, validation data and test data